emanuelefirmani/get-git-english/docs/obiettivo_3.rst

     git branch -d bob
     git branch -d piccio

-You may have noted that git creates some of these variables by default.
+You may have noticed that git creates some of these variables by default.
 For instance, in the above figures you see also the ``master`` variable, pointed to ``B``